axieinfinity/ronin-documentation/docs/basics/white-paper.md

 #### Tier 1 validator slashing
-If a validator misses more than 50 blocks a day, they don't earn commission and staking rewards on that day.
+If a validator misses more than 50 blocks a day, they don't earn commission and the staking reward on that day.

 #### Tier 2 validator slashing
 If a validator misses more than 150 blocks a day, they get slashed as follows:
-* The validator doesn't earn commission and staking rewards on that day.
+* The validator doesn't earn commission and the staking reward on that day.
 * The validator is slashed 10,000 of self-delegated RON.
 * The validator is jailed for $\approx2$ days (57,600 blocks) and is banned from the validator set while in jail.